szalapski/BlazorRerenderReducers/Sz.BlazorRerenderReducers/Shared/README.md

 * All of the parameter values are of known immutable primitive types, such as int, string, DateTime, and haven't changed since the previous set of parameters were set, or
 * The component's ShouldRender method returns false.

-This package enables some convenient ways to avoid a complicated, onerous, or repetitive implementation of ShouldRender in the cases where rerendering needs to be optimized.
+This package provides a convenient way to avoid a complicated, onerous, or repetitive implementation of ShouldRender in the cases where rerendering needs to be optimized.

 ## Demo